Universal Carrier: Design and development

 The origins of the Universal Carrier family can be traced back generally to the Carden Loyd tankettes family, which was developed in the 1920s, and specifically the Mk VI tankette.

 In 1934, Vickers-Armstrongs produced, as a commercial venture, a light tracked vehicle that could be used either to carry a machine gun or to tow a light field gun.
-The VA.D50 had an armored box at the front for driver and a gunner and bench seating at the back for the gun crew.
+The VA.D50 had an armoured box at the front for driver and a gunner and bench seating at the back for the gun crew.
 The War Office considered it as a possible replacement for their Vickers "Light Dragon" artillery tractors and took 69 as the "Light Dragon Mark III".
 One was built as the "Carrier, Machine-Gun Experimental (Armoured)", carrying a machine gun and its crew.
-The decision was made to drop the machine gun and its team and the next design had a crew of three – driver and gunner in the front, third crew-member on the left in the rear and the right rear open for storage.
+The decision was made to drop the machine gun and its team and the next design had a crew of three—driver and gunner in the front, third crew-member on the left in the rear and the right rear open for storage.
 Fourteen of this design were built in mild steel as "Carrier, Machine-Gun No 1 Mark 1" and entered service in 1936.
 Six were converted into pilot models for the Machine gun Carrier No.2, Cavalry Carrier and Scout Carrier designs – the remainder were used for training.

 The carrier put the driver and commander at the front sitting side by side; the driver to the right.
 The Ford V8 sidevalve engine with four speed gearbox was placed in the centre of the vehicle with the final drive (a commercial Ford axle) at the rear.
 The suspension and running gear were based on that used on the Vickers light tank series using Horstmann springs.
 Directional control was through a vertical steering wheel which pivoted about a horizontal axis.
 Small turns moved the crosstube that carried the front road wheel bogies laterally, warping the track so the vehicle drifted to that side.
 Further movement of the wheel braked the appropriate track to give a tighter turn.

 The hull in front of the commander's position jutted forward to give room for the Bren light machine gun (or other armaments) to fire through a simple slit.
-To either side of the engine was an area in which passengers could ride or stores could be carried.
+To either side of the engine was an area in which passengers could sit or stores could be carried.
 Initially, there were several types of Carrier that varied slightly in design according to their purpose: "Medium Machine Gun Carrier" (the Vickers machine gun), "Bren Gun Carrier", "Scout Carrier" and "Cavalry Carrier".
 The production of a single model came to be preferred and the Universal design appeared in 1940; this was the most widely produced of the carriers.
 It differed from the previous models in that the rear section of the body had a rectangular shape, with more space for the crew.